 - Will have the knowledge and skills to:

-- Choose and apply an appropriate compression system that will manage chronic leg edema.
+- Choose and apply an appropriate compression system to manage chronic leg edema.

 - Identify appropriate clients and apply removable and non-removable foot offloading devices